ffmpegwasm/ffmpeg.wasm/docs/api.md

 <a name="worker-concatDemuxer"></a>

-### Worker.concatDemuxer(inputPaths, outputPath, options, del, jobId): Promise
+### Worker.concatDemuxer(input, output, options, del, jobId): Promise

 Worker.concatDemuxer() concatenates multiple videos using concatDemuxer.
 This method won't encode the videos again.
 But it has its limitations.
 See [Concat demuxer Wiki](https://trac.ffmpeg.org/wiki/Concatenate)

 **Arguments:**

-- `inputPaths` input file paths as an Array, the input files should be written through Worker.write()
+- `input` input file paths as an Array, the input files should be written through Worker.write()
-- `outputPath` output file path, can be read with Worker.read() later
+- `output` output file path, can be read with Worker.read() later
 - `options` a string to add extra arguments to ffmpeg
 - `del` a boolean to determine whether to delete input file after the task is done, default: true
 - `jobId` check Worker.load()